xyzuka/Forkify-App/projectNotes.md

   - Creating a query to listen for the contents in the search input
   - Creating an event listener for the search button
   - Clearing search bar when form is submitted

+10. RENDERING SEARCH RESULTS - Rendering search results

+- Creating a new view file to render the search results
+  - Since the class in the recipeView will be similar to the results view, we will refactor the code to be a parent class (in order to reuse all the methods)
+  - Creating a new view file, View.js
+  - Transferring the content which is shared among the rendering view files into the parent class in View.js
+  - Controller.js -> Running the function to render the spinner
+- Creating the generate mark up method to display the search results in resultsView.js
+- Creating an error message when the user searches for a recipe that does not exist